Where Does Grip Come From?

 NOT ALL TERRAIN IS EQUAL

 Not every skin track is like a laboratory pressure test.
 With new R&D test skins constantly going out to guides and athletes around the globe, we know that any good backcountry adventure will involve technical sections of skinning through dips, concavities, rolls, avalanche debris, variable snow and more.
 Variable terrain will shift that pressure map shown above and require more traction from the ends of your skis.
-To combat that we’ve introduced high-traction, multi-directional scales in our new Hybrid Tip Connectors in the SCALA and SCALA LT skins to maximize grip in funky situations.
+To combat that we’ve introduced high-traction, multi-directional scales in our new Hybrid Tip Connectors to maximize grip in funky situations.

 CHOOSE WHAT’S BEST FOR YOU